robodreamer/xvisiotech_camera_examples/README.md

 ### Optional Features

 The XvisioTech camera driver supports several optional features that can be enabled or disabled through launch parameters.
-By default, most features are disabled to reduce CPU usage and bandwidth.
+By default, most features are disabled to reduce CPU usage and bandwidth, except for SLAM pose and button states which are enabled by default.
 You can enable specific features based on your requirements.

 To enable a feature, add the corresponding parameter to the launch command: